 The phenomenon was clearly documented in a clinical study done in 2004.
 Volunteers who had no experience with chronic pain had a light pressure applied to a finger.
 The researchers measured the response in the brain with an MRI that is able to track metabolic activity.
 It is called a “functional MRI.”
 Researchers consistently identified one small area of the brain that responded to this pressure.
 They then applied the same pressure stimulus to patients who were experiencing chronic pain.
 There were two chronic pain groups: one consisted of people with chronic LBP of more than three months; the other consisted of people who suffered from fibromyalgia.
 In both groups, five areas of the brain lit up.
 Although the fibromyalgia group experienced more diffuse body pain, anxiety, and depression than the CLBP group, the fMRI scan data was almost identical.
 This carefully done study documents clearly how the brain becomes sensitized to repetitive impulses.

 Water torture provides a crude example of how the brain gets sensitized.
 A poor prisoner is strapped to a board and water is dripped onto his or her forehead.
 It is only a drop of water.
 The intensity of the “source” of the sensation is mild and does not change over a period of time.
 With the repetition, the nervous system becomes focused on it, and the sensation becomes intolerable.
 The victim usually goes insane.

 There are two situations where pain may increase: 1) either more pain receptors are directly stimulated, which in turn stimulates more neurons in the brain; 2) the central nervous system becomes more sensitive and the same stimulus now recruits more neurons to fire.

 Remember, the final pain you experience relates only to the number of neurons firing in your brain.
 The pain is quite literally “in your head.”

-See a related story: Hod Carriers and a Frayed Wire.
+See a related story: Pain Sensitization – A Frayed Wire.